Documentation

 Images

-Images are the way to add images to your document.
-You can add images to your document by using the ! syntax.
+Images allow you to add visuals to your document.
+You can insert them using ! syntax.

 Code

-Markdown is great for writing text.
-But what if you want to write code?
-Well, you can do that too.
-You can use the ``` syntax to add code blocks with the language specified.
+Markdown is great for writing text, but what if you want to write code?
+You can do that too by using the ``` syntax to create code blocks with the language specified.

 ```cpp